 The Risks of Unclean Water

-So your hiking in the mountains of some far off land and you stumble across a babbling brook of crystal clear water.
+So you’re hiking in the mountains of some far off land and you stumble across a babbling brook of crystal clear water.
 You’re thirsty so you cup your hands together and dip them beneath the cool, rippling surface then raising the water to your lips you finally taste the refreshing life giver that is mountain water.

 There are three main groups of waterborne nastiness that are most commonly linked to water-related illnesses: